Based on Robert Gordon, The Rise and Fall of American Growth (Princeton, 2016)

 There are two reasons why the full impact of technological change is not captured in the productivity statistics.
 The first relates to externalities, the unintended consequences of our choices.
 As an example, consider the adoption of the automobile.
 When the horse and buggy was the primary mode of transportation, city streets were ankle deep in horse manure.
 The problem of manure was reflected in the dress of the times: men wore spats to protect their shoes and socks from the filth of the streets, and women wore pattens (overshoes with soles several inches thick) to lift the hems of their skirts above the manure.
 People weren’t thinking about the manure in the streets when they began to drive automobiles: they chose automobiles because they were fast, did not tire, and did not need to be fed several times a day.
 Nevertheless, as more and more people began to use motor transport, the manure disappeared from the streets, and cities became healthier and more pleasant places to live.18

-A network externality is an externality that occurs when more and more people adopt a common technology.
+One important kind of externality is the network externality, which occurs when more and more people adopt a common technology.
 The first telephones were direct connections between two places, such as an entrepreneur’s home and his place of business.
 The telephone had some success when used in this fashion, but it was not widely adopted until Thomas Edison’s workshop developed the switchboard, which allowed any user to be connected to any other user.
 With this device in place, each person’s telephone subscription made a subscription more useful to everyone else (because they had a slightly wider range of potential contacts).
 This externality created a “critical mass” dynamic that resulted in the telephone’s rapid adoption.19 The same dynamic has occurred with modern social media such as Facebook and Twitter.

 The second reason why productivity statistics understate the benefits of technology relates to consumer surplus, the benefit that individual consumers get from trading in organized markets.
 Almost everything that a person buys is worth more to him than what he actually pays for it.
 Suppose that a man buys a shirt for $40.
 He might like that shirt so much that he would have been willing to pay $60 for it, but he only pays $40 because that is the price on the tag.
 The difference between the $60 that he is willing to pay and the $40 that he actually pays is his consumer surplus on the transaction.
 The consumer surplus on every transaction is positive, except for the rare cases in which the buyer is truly indifferent between buying the item and leaving it on the shelf.